cloudrainstar/bionemo-framework/README.md

 ##### Running with Pydantic configs

 Alternatively, we provide a validated and serialized configuration file entrypoint for executing the same workflow.
 Recipes are available for 8m, 650m, and 3b ESM2 models.
+You may select which preset config to use by setting the `--recipe` parameter.

 ```bash
 # The fastest transformer engine environment variables in testing were the following two